pages.asp (GIF Image, 3 × 3 pixels)

 than those issues which would compromise the safety of the

-do not cut the bus off, or
+riders enroute.
+Please DO NOT cut the bus off, or

 rush through the bus hub locations simply because you have arrived